input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/form_templates.md

 Form Elements *MAY* and typically do have Parameters, the possible parameters per Form Element are documented with each Form Elements individual documentation.
-Parameters are typically standard [Json Schema][JSON Schema-2020-12] properties on a type.
+Parameters are typically standard [JSON Schema][JSON Schema-2020-12] properties on a type.
-As not all parameters required are defined by [Json][RFC8259] Schema, extended parameters may exist that are prefixed by `x-`.
+As not all parameters required are defined by [JSON Schema][JSON Schema-2020-12], extended parameters may exist that are prefixed by `x-`.

 Extended Parameters are intended to provide more information related to each Form element,